qiita-spots/qiita/qiita_pet/support_files/doc/source/glossary.rst

 **Thomas, F., Hehemann, J., Rebuffet, E., Czjzek, M., & Michel, G. (2011).
 Environmental and Gut Bacteroidetes: The Food Connection.
 Frontiers in Microbiology, 2.**

+* **Beta Diversity**
+ * Beta diversity is a measurement that compares the species diversity between two community samples by identifying the differences and similarities in the species of those two communities.
+Lower beta diversity means there are lower numbers of shared organisms between the two communities; therefore, they are both environmentally different.
+For example, beta diversity of the fauna at UCSD measures the species of fauna on campus and compares them to the species at San Diego City College.
+ * see also: Alpha Diversity, Principal Coordinates Analysis, Unifrac, QIIME

+**Beta-diversity, and visualizing differences - University of Colorado Boulder, University of Colorado System, University of California, San Diego. (n.d.).
+Retrieved from https://www.coursera.org/learn/microbiome/lecture/NOo6W/beta-diversity-and-visualizing-differences**

+* **DNA Sequencing**
+ * DNA sequencing is the process of determining the order of nucleotides within a DNA molecule.
+Methods originate in Sanger sequencing, which uses PCR and gel electrophoresis to analyze the target DNA, but this approach is only able to do short length reads.
+Microbiome research has turned to next generation sequencing, which is an umbrella term for different techniques like whole genome sequencing and pyrosequencing, to analyze longer reads for a shorter amount of time at a relatively lower cost.
+ * see also: Shotgun sequencing, Illumina sequencing, Amplicon, Marker Gene Sequencing

+**Next Generation Sequencing (NGS) - An Introduction.
+(2015, June 22).
+Retrieved from https://www.youtube.com/watch?v=jFCD8Q6qSTM**

 * **Firmicutes**
  * Firmicutes is a phylum of bacteria that includes species like Staphylococcus and Lactobacillus.
 In general, Firmicutes have Gram-positive cell walls, round cell shapes, and low guanine to cytosine content in their DNA.
 While some produce endospores to survive in extreme conditions, others reproduce through binary fission.
 They also have a wide variety of aerotolerance: some Firmicutes thrive in anaerobic environments, some in aerobic, and some in either.
 In microbiome research for example, higher proportions of Firmicutes in the intestinal human microbiome may be correlated with obesity (1).